Haru Kobayashi: Retirement

 Haru was asked to educate a girl named Kimi as a goze.
-The girl had clear eyesight, but the requestee wanted to get rid of her.
-Eventually, after seven years of training, Haru left the Takase hot spring and went to Agano hot spring where she succeeded in leaving the requestee, who had become sick, in 1960, and therefore Haru adopted the girl as her daughter.
+The girl had clear eyesight, but the requestee wanted to get rid of her, but he stuck around, abusing Haru and exploiting her for money.
+Eventually, after seven years of training, Haru was able to separate from the man at Takase hot spring, where he was recuperating after he collapsed.
+In 1960, Haru adopted the girl as her daughter.

 Television was rising in popularity, and the popularity of gozes was falling.
 She lived as a masseuse, although she was sometimes asked to play as a goze.
 On May 28, 1973, Haru declared her retirement as a goze and gave her shamisen to an acquaintance.
 She visited a temple every day, but television reporters were always waiting there for her.